- Students who pass a class will be promoted to the next level of that class.

-- Students who fail (having a final grade of DC or less, or a grade average of less than 75 percent) must repeat the class.
-There are no promotions in the middle of the semester.
+- Students who fail (having a final grade of DC or less, or an average grade of less than 75%) must repeat the course.

 Reading/Writing 1 to Reading/Writing 2, summer I to summer II